 Who is at risk of getting COVID-19?

 The virus has now spread to most countries in the world and in communities across all 50 U.S. states, and your individual risk of being exposed to the virus — whether or not it makes you seriously ill — depends on where you live and what precautions you're taking.
-The risk of being exposed to the virus will continue to change as COVID-19 cases increase and eventually decrease in different areas of the country.
+The risk of being exposed to the virus will continue to change as the number of COVID-19 cases go up and down in different areas of the country.